 SEO Failure: The quality and keyword selection of machine translation often do not align with the search habits of the target language.

-Loss of Professionalism: Awkward or incorrect translations can damage the brand's image in professional fields.
+Loss of Professionalism: Stiff or incorrect translations can damage the brand's image in professional fields.

 Low Conversion Rates: Interfaces that do not adapt to local culture and user habits can lead to user loss.